 In this paper, we propose a two-step estimation method for panel data binary choice models with fixed effects and dynamics.
-Specifically, we consider binary choice models of the form:
+Specifically, we consider binary choice models of the form

 where $T$ is small and $n$ is large, $x_{it}$ is a $K\times1$ vector of (time-varying) explanatory variables,\footnote{Any time-invariant covariates can be thought of as being part of the fixed effect $\alpha_{i}$.} $y_{it-1}$ is the lagged dependent variable, $\alpha_{i}$ represents a time-invariant, individual-specific (fixed) effect, and $\epsilon_{it}$ is an idiosyncratic error term.
 Both $\alpha_{i}$ and $\epsilon_{it}$ are unobservable to the econometrician.
+Following \cite*{HonoreKyriazidou2000} (referred to as HK henceforth), we assume the strong exogeneity that $(x_{i1},...,x_{iT})\perp(\epsilon_{i1},...\epsilon_{iT})|\alpha_i$ and that $\epsilon_{it}$ are independent and identically distributed (i.i.d.) across $t$ conditional on $\alpha_i$.
 Interest centers on estimating the preference parameter $\theta\equiv(\beta^{\prime},\gamma)^{\prime}$. $y_{i0}$ is assumed to be observed, although the model is not specified in the initial period 0.
-In the literature, lagged terms $y_{it-1}$ and fixed effect $\alpha_{i}$ are referred to as the \textquotedblleft state dependence\textquotedblright\ (see \cite*{Heckman1981b, Heckman1981a}) and the \textquotedblleft unobservable heterogeneity\textquotedblright, respectively.
-The co-existence of these two terms complicates the identification and estimation of $\theta$ due to the multiple sources of persistence in $y_{it}$.
+In the literature, the lagged terms $y_{it-1}$ and the fixed effect $\alpha_{i}$ are referred to as the ``state dependence'' (see \cite*{Heckman1981b, Heckman1981a}) and the \textquotedblleft unobservable heterogeneity\textquotedblright, respectively.
+The co-existence of these two terms complicates the identification and estimation of $\theta$, owing to the multiple sources of persistence in $y_{it}$.